eelpie/grid-kubernetes/README.md

 Uses a Nginx ingress to remap the services from vhosts to sub paths.
 Allows the entire application to run from a single host name.

-The container images are built form this [this branch](https://github.com/eelpie/grid/pull/11) of Eel Pie Consultings fork.
+The container images are built from this [this branch](https://github.com/eelpie/grid/pull/11) of Eel Pie Consultings fork.

 ### Prerequisites